MeshALTIL/meshaltil_webapp/assets/config-C9q0VWVc.md

 #### Notes

+**Ignore 'TLS Enabled'** as it does not work with many devices.

-Due to Meshtastic's MQTT zero-hop policy, we are working on setting up a dedicated MQTT server.
+Due to Meshtastic's MQTT zero-hop policy, we have moved on to our own dedicated MQTT server.

 ---